lesleytomosada/carcar/README.md

 These can be used as samples to create inventory data via Insomnia, if needed.

-**Create a Manufacturer**
+**Create or Update a Manufacturer**

-Only the name is required to update the manufacturer:
+Only the name is required to create or update the manufacturer:

 ```
 {